Arithmetic of the moduli of semistable elliptic surfaces: Motive/Point count of over finite fields

-In this section, we enumerate the moduli stack $\Lc_{1, 12n}$ over the finite fields $\Fb_q$ for $q$ prime power with characteristic not equal to $2$ or $3$.
-Since the point counting is done on the level of schemes, we work with the coarse moduli space $L_{1,12n}$ over $\Fb_q$ instead.
+In this section, we enumerate the stack $\Hom_n(\Pb^1,\Pc(a,b))$ over finite fields $\Fb_q$ for $q$ prime power with characteristic not dividing $a$ or $b$ by using the Grothendieck ring of stacks and explicit point counts.
+This is applied to the case $\Me \cong \Pc(4,6)$ to obtain Corollary~\ref{cor:pointcount}.
+Fix $n>0$.

-To count the points on $L_{1, 12n}(\Fb_q)$, we will use the idea of cut-and-paste by Grothendieck:
+To perform a weighted point count on $\Hom_n(\Pb^1,\Pc(a,b))$, we use the idea of cut-and-paste by Grothendieck: